Job Prospects... At a glance

 Average costs in 2018 for a domestic student.
 Costs vary between institutions.
 First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
 For more information about fees-free eligibility, go to feesfree.govt.nz.
 Some polytechnics may have a zero-fees scheme.
 Further costs include materials, textbooks, and accommodation.Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

-Engineering technicians can be registered as Certified Engineering Technicians (CertETn) through the Institution of Professional Engineers New Zealand (IPENZ).
+Engineering technicians can be registered as Chartered Membership (Engineering Technician) of Engineering New Zealand through the Engineering New Zealand (formerly IPENZ).
 This certification requires demonstrating competence to the required standard (to gain entry to the register); undertaking competence assessments at regular intervals (not exceeding six years); and complying with a Code of Ethical Conduct (to retain registration).

 Qualification completions chart

 Source: Ministry of Education

 In 2018, the average income for engineering draftspersons and technicians was estimated to be around $67,200.

 |Estimated Average Income|

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index